fsfe/fsfe-website/README.md

 Join them to spread the message of our community in all over Europe and beyond.
 The [translators team page](https://fsfe.org/contribute/translators/) will introduce you to their amazing work.

+You can see the current status of translation progress of fsfe.org at [status.fsfe.org/translations](https://status.fsfe.org/translations)

 ## Build

 You can build the fsfe.org website on your own computer to make previews of single pages possible offline and without having to wait for an online website build.
-A [dedicated wiki page](https://wiki.fsfe.org/TechDocs/Mainpage/BuildLocally) tells you how to do it.
+A [dedicated docs page](https://docs.fsfe.org/en/techdocs/mainpage/buildlocally) tells you how to do it.